 4. Stick with the basics: Stripped down to the basics, there are few things that humans actually need to survive.
 We all need food, water, shelter and community.
 Everything else is superfluous.
 That new iPhone or that Prada bag might tantalize our fancy, but we need to stop and ask ourselves if it’s something that will truly fulfill us.
 If we strip away all the social expectations and media messages we realize that these things won’t make us happy.
 What we really need are the simple and intangible gems of life.
 Joy is found in simplifying our desires and sticking with the basics.

 5. Maintain balance: Your lifestyle and your self-care routine have a significant impact on the biochemistry of your body.
 An unhealthy lifestyle and disorganized routine will leave you feeling frazzled and incapable of adopting simplicity in your thoughts.
 By creating structure and prioritizing your tasks, you’ll be better able to focus your energy and efforts on what really needs to get done.
 As efficiency expert, Tim Ferris says, “being busy is a form of laziness – lazy thinking and indiscriminate action.”
 You also want to simplify your diet and exercise.
-Stick with the basics like consuming more fresh food, getting enough rest and exercising daily.
-Maintaining a state of balance in your physical health is conducive to accessing a state of inner peace and strength.
+Maintaining a state of balance in your physical health create a sense of inner peace and strength.

 Adopting simplicity is like peeling the multiple skin layers of an onion.
 As we gradually remove the superficial layers of our persona, we’ll eventually get to our core, defined by the sacred aspect of our being – our soul.